 - The reasons patients make decisions about their health should be clearly explored in the exhibit.
 Programs supporting the therapies and materials that help patients make choices should be accessible to HCPs visiting the exhibit.

-As patients become increasingly involved in their own treatment, the educational level of materials needs to be assessed.
-There is a wide gap between educated, collaborative patients and those who lack medical and scientific literacy.
+As patients become increasingly involved in their own treatment, the educational level of materials needs to be assessed Not every patient is educated and compliant; many lack medical and scientific literacy.